 All applications must be submitted through the Law School Admissions Council (LSAC), and you must be registered with the Credential Assembly Service (CAS).
 To prepare to submit your application, you should:

 Request information and speak with a dedicated admissions counselor.
 You will experience a personalized admissions process that includes support throughout the application process, access to financial aid resources, and program and technology walk-throughs.

 Create an LSAC account: All applications must be submitted through the LSAC.
 This is also required to register for the Law School Admissions Test (LSAT).

-Your LSAT score and your cumulative undergraduate grade-point average (GPA) are among the primary considerations for admission to the University of Dayton School of Law.
+We accept LSAT and GRE test scores.
+Standardized test scores and your cumulative undergraduate GPA are among the primary considerations for admission to the University of Dayton School of Law.
 However, all portions of your application are considered by the admissions committee.

 We require transcripts from all institutions where you have taken college-level courses.
 Your undergraduate major can be from any discipline, but we emphasize the importance of strong reading comprehension, writing and analytical skills.